 As any professional will tell you, a great finish requires clean and dry compressed air.
 This is doubly true when using water borne paints.
 Trace amounts of liquid water or compressor oil in the air supply can ruin a paint job.

-So what’s the best compressed air dryer for spray painting?
 Well that depends.
 Are you General Motors needing to paint hundreds of cars a day?
 Are you a collision repair shop or metal fabricator who runs the paint booth for a few hours per day?

 Let’s say you are GM.
 You’ve got hundreds of horsepower of compression dedicated to running your paint lines.
 Those lines run flat out across multiple shifts.
 You need a high volume of high quality compressed air.
 You need a big refrigerated dryer sized carefully for the capacity of your compressors.
 I can’t help you with that, but good luck.
 Being GM I’m sure you’ll figure it out.

 But if you’re a small shop with a paint booth, I can help you big time.
 Let me guess.
 You probably don’t run the paint booth non-stop, around the clock.
 You run the paint booth intermittently.
 Your painter works for a few hours.
 Then the booth is idle for a few hours.
 Then more painting.
 Because the paint operation is periodic you’ve hesitated to buy a refrigerated dryer which will cost over $1,000.

 For your sort of operation Van Air Systems has two different air dryers you should take a close look at: the D2 and the Moisture Boss.